When employees update their goals, you can easily track their status by understanding each goal's progress bars and statuses.

 When an employee is finished working on a goal, they will have two options for marking the goal "ended":

-An employee might want to mark a goal as complete if they've finished progress on the goal or they have made significant progress on the goal.
-This is how the completed goal will look on the goal Explorer page:
+An employee might want to mark a goal as complete if they've finished progress on the goal or have made significant progress.
+This is how the completed goal will look on the Goal homepage when filtered by complete:

 An employee might mark a goal as incomplete if they made little to no progress on their goal.
-This is how an incomplete goal will look on the goal Explorer page:
+This is how an incomplete goal will look on the Goal page when filtered by incomplete: